nguyenvanxuanvu/nguyenvanxuanvu.github.io/content/posts/system-design-10k-tps.md

   Load balancers can be implemented with hardware (expensive) or with software such as HAProxy.
 - **Problem from web server to database layer:**
   - Let's look at the problem again, we are building a 10k tps system, so fast data retrieval is indispensable.
   - For every data access, the server has to call the database to find the appropriate data.
-Of course this is acceptable for a system with a small number of users, but given the problem, it reduces performance significantly and will not be able to handle a large amount of traffic.
+Of course, this is acceptable for a system with a small number of users, but given the problem, it reduces performance significantly and will not be able to handle a large amount of traffic.

   -> To solve this problem, we come to a kind of technology and its effect: **caching**